aaron555/fail2ban-analyse/README.md

 To change any of the input or output directories, edit _config/fail2ban_analyse.conf_

-After running, the contents of _web_ can then be moved to your webserver directory (the map overlays only work in-browser, although all other images are output as static PNGs).
+After running, the contents of _web_ can be moved to your webserver directory (the map overlays only work in-browser, although a server is not necessarily needed and all other images are output as static PNGs).
 Note _attacker-map.html_ requires editing to add your mapbox API key, whereas _attacker-map-openstreetmap.html_ works straight out of the box.

 The wrapper shell script calls the two main Python scripts:
 - _scripts/fail2ban_analyse.py_ which parses and analyses fail2ban (and optionally auth/secure) logs and performs geo-lookup for all the IPs found, returning results in TXT, CSV and PNG formats.